vygr/ChrysaLisp/STATUS.md

 Make system now uses `(abs-path)`.

-Editor pulls in `boot.inc` to the matches dictionary on startup.
+Editor pulls in `root.inc` to the matches dictionary on startup.

 Viewer application now shares most of the Editor engine source.
 Can copy from Viewer to clipboard now.